 Whether the goal is to harvest tender, immature “new potatoes,” or to harvest fully mature potatoes for storage and use over the fall and winter, it’s helpful to follow some basic guidelines on how and when to harvest potatoes.

 All potato varieties can be harvested as new potatoes — dug up before the plant reaches maturity, while its tubers are still small.
 By the time that the plants have begun to flower, most of them will have developed at least some immature tubers ready for harvest.
 At this stage the tubers have thin skins and less dry matter within.
 They are small, so they can be cooked and served whole.
 But the thin skins that make them so succulent and delicious also reduce their ability to store well.
 The thin skins allow easier evaporation of the interior moisture, so they should be consumed shortly after harvest.
 New potatoes should be harvested and handled carefully in order to reduce bruising and damage to the skins, both of which can cause decay.

-new potatoes can be harvested in spring and early summer, but this tends to sacrifice the parent plant so that it will not produce mature storage potatoes later in the season. if the plant is lifted with great care, some of the immature tubers can be removed as new potatoes, and the plant can be re-potted in new soil. this causes some fret to the plant, and is not generally recommended. usually a row (or container) is sacrificed for new potatoes, and the left rest to mature to full size.
+New potatoes can be harvested in spring and early summer, but this tends to sacrifice the parent plant so that it will not produce mature storage potatoes later in the season.
+If the plant is lifted with great care, some of the immature tubers can be removed as new potatoes, and the plant can be re-potted in new soil.
+This causes some stress to the plant, and is not generally recommended.
+Usually a row (or container) is sacrificed for new potatoes, and the left rest to mature to full size.